-This video is about Hanbury Botanical Gardens in Liguria, Italy.
-Unfortunately, when we came, we did not hear as many birds as in this video.
-Maybe because this video was recorded in spring?
+This Italian video is about Hanbury Botanical Gardens in Liguria, Italy.
+Unfortunately, when we came, we did not hear the music of this video.
+Also, we did not hear many birds.
+Maybe because it was not spring?

 16 September 2013.
 After my description of going from the entrance of Hanbury Botanical Gardens in Italy to the sea, now about going back from the sea to the entrance; which is also the exit.

 Signs indicate that wild boar have digged in some spots in the garden.

 We don’t see them.
 We do see other mammals: two red squirrels play catch me if you can around a big tree.